Post Reply

 • Intel GPUs and laptops with switchable graphics are supported with one of these drivers:

-Before making any changes, familiarize yourself with getting into safe mode using a recovery drive in case you can't see the screen.
+Before making any changes, familiarize yourself with booting Windows in safe mode using a recovery drive in case you can't see the screen.
 If you don't have a recovery drive, press and hold the power button to shut off the computer while Windows is booting.
 Doing this twice should give you recovery options that you can use to get into safe mode: Troubleshoot > Advanced options > Startup Settings > Restart

 Getting started: